mjsushanth/mlops-labs-portfolio/Docker_GCP_FlaskMLApp/README.md

-# Flask + Docker + GCP deployment Practice
+# Docker + GCP + FlaskML Services - Full deployment Practice
-## Includes - with Polars vs Pandas benchmarking, ParquetConversion & DataStats, PyOD for anomaly detection (IsolationForest algorithm).
+## Includes - with Polars vs Pandas benchmarking, ParquetConversion & DataStats, PyOD for anomaly detection (IsolationForest algorithm), etc.

-This is a sample project demonstrating a Flask web application deployed on Google Cloud Platform (GCP) using Docker.
+This is a sample project demonstrating a **Flask** web application deployed on **Google Cloud Platform (GCP)** using **Docker**.
 The application processes SEC filings data, calculates statistics using Polars, and performs anomaly detection with PyOD.

 SEC filings data is the dataset chosen for my main course project, so i've converted it into a parquet format.
 Now, this lab project focuses helping with exploring the data, calculating statistics, and performing anomaly detection using PyOD.
 The **SCREENSHOTS** present in the `results` folder show the web app's interface and outputs.
 Flask has been successfully developed, and the app is tested.
 The application is containerized with Docker and can be deployed on GCP App Engine or Cloud Run.